Contrasting Surge Components (SPRS) and Its Peers

 |$198.45 million

-Surge Components’ peers have higher revenue and earnings than Surge Components.
-Surge Components is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Surge Components’ rivals have higher revenue and earnings than Surge Components.
+Surge Components is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

+This table compares Surge Components and its rivals’ net margins, return on equity and return on assets.

 Summary

-Surge Components beats its peers on 6 of the 10 factors compared.
+Surge Components beats its rivals on 6 of the 10 factors compared.

 About Surge Components